eit6609/jsml/README.md

 serialize (jsml: (string | array)): string
 ```

-It generates the XML string from the JSML.
+It validates the input (with `JSMLUtils.validateJSML`) and then it generates the XML string from the JSML.

 The parameters are: